XIN-von-SUN/XIN-von-SUN.github.io/content/authors/admin/_index.md

 ## About Me

+I am a PhD candidate at the University of Amsterdam (UvA), supervised by Prof. Dr. Jos A.Bosch, Ass.
+Prof Dr. Abdallah El Ali, and Ass.
+Prof Dr. Jan de Wit.
+Prior to that, I received my BSc in Mathematics from Xidian University and MSc in computer science from Heidelberg University under the supervision of Prof. Dr. Artur Andrzejak.

-I am a PhD candidate, interested in NLP/AI and human-computer interaction, focusing on the trustworthiness, controllability, and explainability of generative AI in applications such as psychotherapy, health intervention, and emotional companionship.
+My research interest focuses on NLP/AI and human-computer interaction, with a focus on the trustworthiness, controllability, and explainability of generative AI in applications such as psychotherapy, health intervention, and emotional companionship.